mlcourses/lab-1-blog-post-group1_cs281/post.md

 ## Arduino Integration

-Lastly we used the Arduino which is a embedded controller.
+Lastly we used the Arduino which is an embedded controller.
 We learned that the Arduino can be used to specify a behavior in a circuit.
-By connecting it to our computer and using the code below, we learned that this code includes three varibles.
-P which is a digital pin, and A and B being the amount of time in milliseconds that the LED will be delayed.
+By connecting it to our computer and using the code below, we learned that this code includes three varibles: P which is a digital pin, and A and B being the amount of time in milliseconds of delay before the pin writes another output.

 ```
 const int P = 13;